 Many Students Will Return to School with Pandemic-Related Trauma

 Amid uncertainty and fears about safety, the pandemic has been a traumatic event for many people.
 As a result, students and staff may return to the classroom with greater social and emotional needs.
 Additionally, many families have experienced unemployment, loss of stable housing, or food insecurity, all issues that can further compound risk of child abuse or neglect.
 These stressors have already taken a toll on young people.
-In fact, a study by the Centers for Disease and Control found that children going to the emergency room for mental health-related visits increased by up to 31 percent in 2020 compared to the same time period in 2019.
+In fact, a study by the Centers for Disease and Control (CDC) found that children going to the emergency room for mental health-related visits increased by up to 31% in 2020 compared to the same time period in 2019.

 Punitive Discipline Exacerbates Disparities and Has Long-Lasting Consequences

 Many schools, however, are ill-equipped to effectively respond to students’ myriad behavioral health needs.
-Instead, they have historically turned to harsh disciplinary practices like out-of-school suspensions (OSS), despite research showing that suspended students—disproportionately Black and Latino youth—are more likely to fall behind academically, drop out of school, and interact with the juvenile justice system.
+Instead, they have historically turned to harsh disciplinary practices like out-of-school suspensions (OSS), despite research showing that suspended students—disproportionately Black and Latino—are more likely to fall behind academically, drop out of school, and interact with the juvenile justice system.
 Studies have also found that students who self-identify as LGBTQ, particularly youth of color, are more likely to experience harsh disciplinary treatment.
 LGBTQ youth report feeling isolated and unwelcome in the classroom, often leading them to drop out of school.

 - Black youth are overrepresented in OSS, accounting for approximately 15 percent of youth enrolled in public schools yet making up 41 percent of youth with one or more OSS in the 2015–16 school year.

 - Thirteen percent of Black youth enrolled in K–12 public schools experienced at least one suspension in the 2015–16 school year, compared to 3 and 4 percent of White and Latino youth, respectively.